 Wilde lived a couple of blocks away on Tite Street, and he was a frequent visitor to the hotel, where today a suite is named in his honor.
 (There is also an Edward VII Suite, named to celebrate the future King of England’s liaisons with Oscar’s close friend, the actress Lillie Langtry.)

-The Oscar Wilde Suite is an experience in sumptuous luxury.
+The Oscar Wilde Suite is an experience of sumptuous luxury.
 Large and airy, with a huge bed, velvet-covered duvet, padded headboard, marble bathroom, and a dressing area where the closet reveals a smoking jacket à la Oscar.
 It is in fact a replica of the one the writer is wearing in a photograph with Bosie (Lord Alfred “Bosie” Douglas, the youthful lover who was Wilde’s downfall) that hangs in the room.

 The photograph of Oscar Wilde in the suite is the only one of him that I came across in the hotel.
 The celebrated beauty Lillie Langtry has more of a presence – the restaurant is named in her honor.
 (I had a wonderful dinner there – Fisherman’s Pie with bread pudding for dessert.)